Steps to Recover a NAS Buffalo Drive Station HD-CE640LU2 RAID Array with Several Faulty Drives

 Overall, regular data verification or checksum processes provide an additional layer of protection to maintain data integrity on NAS Buffalo Drive Station HD-CE640LU2 devices.
 They help detect data corruption, prevent silent data corruption, ensure data consistency, identify hardware or software issues, and validate data backups.

-Although NAS Drive Station HD-CE640LU2 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Drive Station HD-CE640LU2 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view